richelbilderbeek/flechette/doc/faq.md

 ## Why the name?

-`flechette` is something fast.
+`raket` is something fast.

 ## Why no code coverage?

-Because `flechette` does not intend to be a fully-fledged package.
+Because `raket` does not intend to be a fully-fledged package.
 Most things it does are intended to run locally.